digitalcube/shifter-static-local/README.md

 # SHIFTER-LOCAL

 Run [Shifter](https://getshifter.io/) WordPress image localy for checking and correcting the behavior of plugins and themes.
+The image is released at [Dockerhub](https://hub.docker.com/r/getshifter/shifter_local/).

 ## Requirements